 This Speed Six #4 is quite important to the history of Bentley, since it was the last of their winning cars.
 Bentley won at Le Mans five times, in 1924 and than from 1927 to 1930.
 But in financial trouble, right after the last race they dissolved their racing department.
 By November 1931 Rolls Royce owned the brand, and the next racing Bentley would only happen in 2003.
 I wonder what Bentley would be like today if daddy Rolls Royce didn’t frown upon racing…

 And about the model.
 In 1:43 form Ixo did a fairly good job on this clunker.
 However, there are some issues.
 The fuel tank, for instance, is too low.
 And, there are those asymmetric headlights… I only found one photo where the right headlight kind of looked as if it’s covered by a mesh.
 While this may be true, by the end of the race they had no cover whatsoever.
 So definitely not an “amazing model” but in the end, nice at least.

 I was bothered about those asymmetric headlights, so I did more digging.
 Since I didn’t find any conclusive answer, yesterday I commented this with that oaf extraordinaire, the Earl of Northumberland.
 And what do you know, he also knows stuff about old Bentleys.
 He sent me a link and I found out that at least in 1930, there was a mesh in front of the right hand side headlight.
 It was a stone guard fitted in front of the Zeiss headlamp.
 But only on the offside, since it cut down the light considerably in racing conditions.

-In the #2 car, you can easily see the stone guard, so it looks like other cars also had it on.
+I also found the pic above.
+If you look closely, you’ll notice there’s a fine grill in front of the right-hand headlight.
 Therefor, Ixo’s Speed Six #4 is correct, though the “mesh” they used looks a bit heavy.
-So mystery solved, courtesy of the Earl.
+So, mystery solved, courtesy of the Earl.
+Thanks Gary! 🤜🤛